tax efficient investing hero

 Position & Position, Company

-The Enterprise Investment Scheme (EIS) and Seed Enterprise Investment Scheme (SEIS) are two investment wrappers provided by the UK government to encourage investment into early stage companies by providing an array of tax reliefs.
+The Enterprise Investment Scheme (EIS) and Seed Enterprise Investment Scheme (SEIS) are two investment wrappers provided by the UK government to encourage investment into early-stage companies by providing an array of tax reliefs that can help investors, especially after recent tax changes

-With all providing a generous level of tax reliefs and incentives, understanding the role and potential of each can be crucial to ensuring you are saving and investing in the most tax efficient manner each year.
+With all providing a generous level of tax relief and incentives, understanding the role and potential of each can be crucial to ensuring you are maximising your savings and investing in the most tax-efficient manner each year.

 Seed Enterprise Investment Scheme